PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

+Generally, the contents of `question.html` will appear in the question panel, submission panel, and answer panel.
+To prevent content from being displayed in the question panel and answer panel (so, only in the submission panel), surround that content with the `<pl-submission-panel>` tags.

-Contents are only shown after the student has submitted an answer.
+The submission panel is only shown after the student has submitted an answer.
 This answer may be correct, incorrect, or invalid.

 #### Example implementations